The dynamic duo that is Nash Black is my guest this week. The way Shakespeare uses clues is fascinating.

 To Hamlet she gives rosemary, pansies, fennel, rue, and a daisy.

 She says to him, “Pray you, love, remember.”
 Is she asking him to remember her or are the words an echo of the ghost of Hamlet’s father, “...remember me”?
 Rosemary was used to strengthen the brain and it is followed by pansies which indicates thoughts or apply the Elizabethan name for the flower, heartease.

-Fennel indicated flatter and it is followed by rue.
+Fennel indicated flattery and it is followed by rue.
 “You must wear your rue with a difference.”
-Difference is a heraldic term, referring to coats-of-arms, which designate the joining of houses and linages.
+Difference is a heraldic term, referring to coats-of-arms, which designate the joining of houses and lineages.
 She is telling him to have care against listening to false flattery.
 The last flower is the daisy the symbol for dissembling another warning against false speakers.

 Laertes is the next recipient of rosemary and pansies.
 Telling him he should both remember and think or “...thoughts and remembrance fitted.”
 He is cautioned to have an open mind as to who is friend or foe.

 Ophelia turns to the Claudius, the king, who fears the discovery of his fratricide.
 She gives him fennel and columbine which means thanklessness.
 It was often linked with kings who usurped the throne and can never rest again.